Get In Formation: How to Align Sales & Marketing

 Another strategy to create alignment which ultimately leads to a successful show is to conduct joint planning sessions around a major event.
 Topics to cover with a cross-functional team include recapping what worked and what needs improvement from prior events, objectives, and desired outcomes.
 A useful exercise is Stop, Start and Continue.
 Objectives and messaging should be captured on a Creative Brief for the cross-functional team to review.

 While it is highly unlikely that you can simulate a pilot test of a major trade show booth, it is very possible to role play the attendee experience.
 Depending on your organization and the experience level of the brand ambassadors working the show, you may have a discussion guide document or a scripted interaction.
-In either case, it is important to both develop the discussion flow or script with sales and to set up opportunities to test drive the discussion flow.
-Equally important is to test and simulate any engagement you have in the booth as well as the lead capture plan.
+In either case, it is important to both develop a discussion flow or script with sales and to set up opportunities to test.
+Equally important is to simulate any engagement you have in the booth as well as the lead capture plan.

-Nothing is more frustrating than coming home from an event and thinking that it went extremely well and that expectations were exceeded only to overhear someone talking negatively about the experience.
+Nothing is more frustrating than coming home from an event, thinking that it went extremely well, only to overhear someone talking negatively about the experience.
 Very often the root cause of a disconnect is that the two different groups are evaluating success differently.
-The marketer may have been measuring success based upon overall booth traffic, social media engagement and media mentions whereas sales is basing success on the number of sales-ready leads.
+The marketer may have been measuring success based upon overall booth traffic, social media engagement and media mentions, whereas sales is basing success on the number of sales-ready leads.
 An important exercise is to agree on a common set of goals and definitions ahead of time.
 Do not assume that there is a shared understanding of a particular measure’s definition.

 At the end of the day, both sales and marketing want the same thing: a successful event.
 They want the attendees that fit the target profile to visit the booth.
 They want those attendees to “get” the company’s value proposition.
 They want the attendees inspired to take the next action.
 Keeping those simple truths in mind can break through a lot of misunderstanding and miscommunication.